 5.3.2.
 Design and operation

-Figure 1 show the overall proof of concept experimental setup.
-This experiment can be subdivided in 4 steps (represented by the different colored rectangles):
+Figure 1 shows the overall proof of concept experimental setup, which will be described in detail in this section, together with the detailed experimental procedure and the order of operation.
+The main experimental procedure is divided into 4 steps, represented by the different colored rectangles in Figure 1:

+Ethane liquefaction (green)

-Ethane liquefaction (green), water droplet production and introduction (dark and light blue) and sample recovery (red) that will be independently described in the following paragraphs.
+water droplet production (dark blue)

+water droplet introduction (light blue), and

+ample recovery (red)

+Each of these steps will be described in turn in the following paragraphs, but first a general description of the experimental set up is given, together with details on setting up the ideal working environment within the glove box.

-The glove box is divided in two parts, the main chamber P1 and an airlock chamber P2.
-P1 is the main working space and contains the reaction vessel (indicated with the green square containing part labelled 1, 2, 3 and 4) and the recovery dewar (highlighted in light red, DR).
+The glove box is divided into two parts, the main chamber P1 and an airlock chamber P2.
+P1 is the main working space and contains the reaction vessel (indicated with the green square containing parts labelled 1, 2, 3 and 4) and the recovery dewar (highlighted in light red, DR).
 P2 is a self-contained chamber connected to P1 via an air-tight door the purpose of which is to extract the recovered sample (DR) without releasing too much ethane into the laboratory.
-P1 has a bolted front door, that can allow all the material needed to be put inside the glove box (list of the material) prior to the beginning of the experiment.
+P1 has a bolted front door, that can allow all the material needed to be put inside the glove box (list of the material) prior to beginning of the experiment.

 Both chambers are purged with nitrogen gas from the same gas cylinder, with its pressure set via a two-stage gas regulator at 0.2 bar (Value to check – Do I speak about Extraction ¼” pipe - Carbon trap? – main lab exhaust).
-30 minutes of purge is necessary to decrease the O2 level into the main chamber below the 3% representing the lower flammability limit of ethane.
+30 minutes of purge is necessary to decrease the O2 levels in the main chamber below the 3% representing the lower flammability limit of ethane.
 To monitor the oxygen levels while purging, a portable oxygen alarm is introduced into the glove box.

 Once the initial purge is achieved the N2 flow is decreased to provide good working conditions, for example, a pressure set up too high will inflate the gloves thus reducing handling abilities within the glove box.
 However, a small nitrogen flow needs to be present at all time, maintaining a slight overpressure and preventing any air (containing O2) from entering the glove box.